 No matter their major, all students at Stephens benefit from small class sizes, a 10:1 student-faculty ratio, and a culture of respect and leadership.

 While Stephens College is the second-oldest women’s college in the country, it is located in a large coeducational college town.
 Ranked as one of the best college towns in America, Columbia, Missouri, is home to 36,000+ college students.
 The town offers big-time college sports; film, music, and arts festivals; abundant recreation; and a vibrant downtown with plenty of places to eat and shop.

 Most students live on campus—steps away from friends, professors, classrooms, labs, dining, and free laundry facilities.
 Students also have access to facility crews when needed and around-the-clock security.
 Stephens offers traditional residential halls, special housing communities, and apartment-style suites and options—all with residential advisors and programming.

-Stephens College is the first women’s college in the country to start a varsity collegiate all-women’s esports team.
-We have joined the National Association of Collegiate eSports (NACE), which includes 90% of varsity collegiate esports in the country.
+Stephens College is the first women’s college in the country to start a varsity collegiate all-women’s eSports team.
+We have joined the National Association of Collegiate eSports (NACE), which includes 90% of varsity collegiate eSports in the country.

-Finally, Stephens’ Center for Career and Professional Development (CCPD) offers a full range of services to assist with career planning.
+Finally, Stephens’s Center for Career and Professional Development (CCPD) offers a full range of services to assist with career planning.
 The CCPD partners with faculty, advisors, alumnae, and employers on a wide range of student success initiatives.

 For those who dream up in the visual arts, Stephens College has the programs, recognition, opportunities, campus culture, and never-quit attitude to help you achieve your biggest, boldest dreams.
 Explore now at stephens.edu.